Silvery vs Bubble Tea

 Bubble Tea compiles to a native binary.
 Startup is near-instant (~1 ms).
 Rendering is fast because Go is compiled and garbage-collected with low pause times.
 The View function produces a string on every update; Bubble Tea v2's cell-based renderer then diffs at the cell level.

-For CLIs that start, do one thing, and exit, Go's startup advantage is real.
+For CLIs that start, do one thing, and exit, Go's startup advantage is real — 1 ms vs 50–150 ms matters when users run the command hundreds of times a day.
 For interactive TUIs that run for minutes or hours, runtime startup is irrelevant and per-update performance matters more.
+Silvery's cell-level dirty tracking skips unchanged subtrees entirely rather than re-running the full view function.
+Performance is comparable to Ink 7.0 — see benchmarks for details.

 Ecosystem